What Is A Supercharger? Its Types And How It Works

 A supercharger is a device that boosts the power and torque of an engine.
 It is also known as forced induction since it compresses the air that the engine takes in.
 An internal combustion engine draws air into a cylinder, compresses it, and ignites a mixture of fuel and air.

-It generates a power stroke of the piston after being ignited and then transfers energy to the wheels.
+Once ignited, it generates a power stroke in the piston, which then transfers energy to the wheels.
 The performance of a vehicle is directly proportional to the displacement of its engine.
 A larger engine can provide the necessary power when needed, but so can a forced induction system like a supercharger.

 The crankshaft of an engine is typically what drives superchargers, which run on belts.
 A turbocharger uses waste heat from the exhaust, but this type of forced induction doesn’t.
 The engine of a supercharged car draws air through the intake, hood scoops, and any other openings while it is operating.